Project Summary: Hormone-Sparing Sterilization

 Now that we understand the potential negative health impacts of spay and neuter, why don’t all veterinarians and shelters offer hormone-sparing options?
 Veterinarians are not yet routinely trained to perform these alternative sterilization procedures.
 Shelters may worry that changing the current standard of spay/neuter may confuse potential pet adopters or that dogs with natural hormones will be more difficult for pet owners, leading to more dogs at the shelter.
 Even though these concerns are not supported by research, it takes time for new procedures to be adopted.

 The Parsemus Foundation encourages a consideration of all options and an individualized decision-making process regarding sterilization, as is recommended by the American College of Theriogenologists.
-Shelters offering hormone-sparing sterilization options will have an answer for potential adoptees who would otherwise be turned off from shelter adoption because of mandatory traditional spay.
+Shelters offering hormone-sparing sterilization options will have an answer for potential adoptees who would otherwise be turned off from shelter adoption because of mandatory traditional gonadectomy.
 Veterinarians offering the option are already in great demand.

 - Veterinarians who wish to be listed in the directory may do so by filling out the info on the clinic registration form.

 - Use this flyer as an informational piece for your website or as a handout for clients.